Networking Diagnosis (TCP/IP Stack)

-If you're having connectivity issues to a remote computer, ping is a common utility to begin your troubleshooting.
-Executing a simple ping from the command line sends ICMP echoes to the remote host indefinitely; you'll need to CTRL + C to end the ping or pass the
+If you're having connectivity issues to a remote computer, ping is a common utility to begin troubleshooting.
+Executing a simple ping from the command line sends ICMP echoes to the remote host indefinitely; press CTRL + C to end the ping or pass the

 -c # flag, like so:

 ping -c 4 www.system76.com